vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_13-deploy-and-debug-custom-azure-iot-edge-module.md

     If you have issues installing Pip, please reference the official Pip [installation instructions](https://pip.pypa.io/en/stable/installing/).

     > **Note**: On Windows, Python and/or Pip are sometimes installed but are not in the `PATH`.
-Check with your instructor if you have Python installed but it does not seem to be available.
+Refer to the installation instructions if you have Python installed but it does not seem to be available.

-1. To install the Azure IoT EdgeHub Dev Tool, enter the following command:
+1. To verify that the Azure IoT EdgeHub Dev Tool is installed, enter the following command:

     ```cmd/sh
     pip install iotedgehubdev --user